denkweise9/Acedia/README.md

         - Windows: 7/10
 - Python 2 or 3?
     - 3, and it's also at the top of most of the .py files
-- What exactly does this program give me?
-    - Motivation in the form of:
-        - Deteriorating experience points ( 20% ) for every 7 days you haven't logged anything.
-            - The first level ( 0 - 249 XP ) is a safe zone
-        - Monsters to fight ( not yet implemented )
-        - Items, armor, weapons, gold, etc ( not yet implemented )
-    - Ability to log every exercise you do, and complete access to your data

 ### How do I get this running?
 - Download the project using one of these ways: